 - nausea or vomiting

-- abdominal discomfort that may be worse on an empty stomach
+- abdominal discomfort that may worsen on an empty stomach

 - decreased appetite